coffee-clang/cup-components/docs/TOOLS.md

 If the LLDB installation does not already contain the generated Clang built-in headers it needs, the producer copies the single matching resource directory produced by that LLVM build.
 The path is derived from the selected build rather than assuming a fixed `lib/clang/<major>` directory.

 `lldb-vscode` is not a deliberate package command.
-On macOS, `lldb-argdumper` is retained as a private runtime helper because native evidence shows that the normal LLDB `run` path uses it for argument expansion.
+On macOS, `lldb-argdumper` is retained as a private runtime helper used by the normal LLDB `run` path for argument expansion.
 It is not a public `entry.*` command.
-Linux and Windows do not retain it because their qualified normal launch paths do not require it.
+Linux and Windows do not retain it because their normal launch paths do not require it.
 The installed Python-side companion is pruned on every platform because the packaged runtime does not consume that alias.

 ### clangd